 James has been involved in pleading numerous high-profile cases in the European Courts, including: Servier (patent settlements), 'SAS v Commission' (Air Cargo), 'Rambus' (standard setting), Intel, (discounts), 'Microsoft v Commission' (compulsory licensing; treatment of trade secrets), 'Hanner' (finding the Swedish retail monopoly on pharmaceuticals illegal), 'Forum 187 v Commission' (fiscal state aids), 'Pfizer v Council' (precautionary principle), 'IMS Health' (compulsory licensing), 'Nintendo v Commission' (parallel trade), 'Servier v Commission' (banning of pharmaceuticals), 'Cheil Jedang v Commission' (fining policy) and 'Du Pont v Commission' (anti-dumping, GSP).

 In the competition field, James regularly advises companies under investigation by the Commission, notably in areas such as pharmaceuticals and standard setting, where IP and competition law overlap.
-He also advises merging parties under the EU Merger Regulation, and has successfully defended major cartel cases and.
+He also advises merging parties under the EU Merger Regulation, and has successfully defended several major cartel cases.
 He also acts for third-party complainants in mergers and classic antitrust cases and has an extensive advisory practice.

 James has initiated worked on several major anti-dumping and anti-subsidy actions for European industries, notably in relation to China and India.
 He also provides advice on export control compliance with the EU dual-use regulation and national military control regulations.